Dylmoco/smoothr/storefronts/README.md

 and authentication will initialize automatically.

-Create a `.env` file in this directory and provide your Supabase project details:
+Create a `.env` file in this directory and provide your Supabase project details.
+These variables are injected at build time so the final SDK has no `process.env` references:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=your-project-url